ECW World Heavyweight Championship: Recommission

-By 2005, WWE began reintroducing ECW through content from the ECW video library and a series of books, which included the release of The Rise and Fall of ECW documentary.
+In July 2001, ECW was incorporated into WWF programming as part of "The Invasion," which briefly featured an alliance of WCW and ECW wrestlers following the WWF's purchase of WCW's assets in March of that year.
+By 2005, WWE reintroduced ECW through content from the ECW video library and a series of books, which included the release of The Rise and Fall of ECW documentary.
 With heightened and rejuvenated interest in the ECW franchise, WWE organized ECW One Night Stand on June 12, a reunion event that featured ECW alumni.
 Due to the financial and critical success of the production, WWE produced the second ECW One Night Stand on June 11, 2006, which served as the premiere event in the relaunch of the ECW franchise as a third WWE brand, complementary to Raw and SmackDown.

 On June 13, Paul Heyman, former ECW owner and newly appointed figurehead for the ECW brand, recommissioned the ECW World Heavyweight Championship to be the brand's world title and awarded it to Rob Van Dam as a result of winning the WWE Championship at One Night Stand 2006.
 Heyman had originally stated that either the WWE Championship or the World Heavyweight Championship would "become" the ECW World Heavyweight Championship if a competitor designated to the ECW brand became WWE Champion or World Heavyweight Champion at the event.
 However, Rob Van Dam later declared that he would hold both titles simultaneously instead.
-The title became known as the ECW World Championship in June 2006, and later simply as the ECW Championship in August 2007.
+The title became known as the ECW World Championship in July 2006, and later simply as the ECW Championship in July 2007.

-ECW World Championship Tournament (2007)
+ECW World Championship tournament (2007)

 The ECW World Championship Tournament was a tournament created to determine a new ECW World Champion after Bobby Lashley vacated his championship due to being drafted to Raw on June 11, 2007.
 The finals took place at Vengeance: Night of Champions.
 This tournament is notable because one of the semi-final rounds was Chris Benoit's final match.
 The tournament final was supposed to be Benoit vs CM Punk but Benoit no-showed the event and was replaced by Johnny Nitro, who would go on to win the title.
 It was reported the day after the event that Benoit, his wife Nancy, and their son Daniel were found dead in their home in suburban Atlanta.
 The day after police ruled that Benoit himself had killed his wife and son before committing suicide.
 This event has gone on to be known as the Chris Benoit double murder and suicide.

 (*) – Johnny Nitro was an event-day replacement added by WWE after Chris Benoit was a no-show, with the official statement a "family emergency".
 It was later discovered Benoit's double murder/suicide had taken place that weekend.